UCLU/election/README.txt

 ------------------------------------
 'Post' is a generic name for a single element of an election.

-For referendums, the post is a *motion*, e.g. "Should Britain join the Euro?", which voters answer.
+For referendums, the post is a *question*, e.g. "Should Britain join the Euro?", which voters answer.
 For STV elections, the post is an electoral *position* (e.g. "Prime Minister"), for which candidates stand, and for which voters cast ranked-choice votes.